Christopher Watts gets life in prison for killing pregnant wife and young daughters

 Christopher Watts, 33, dressed in an orange jumpsuit, kept his head low and cried as Shanann's family members addressed the courtroom.

-"You thought you would get away with this.
-You carried them out like trash," he added, calling Watts a "heartless monster."

-Shanann's brother, Frankie Rusick Jr asked: "What kind of man slaughters the ones who love him the most?"
+Shanann's brother, Frankie Rusick Jr asked: "What kind of person slaughters the people they love the most?"

 Shanann, 34, was found dead in mid-August in a shallow grave on the property of Anadarko Petroleum, where Watts worked.
 She was 15 weeks pregnant at the time with a boy the couple planned on naming Nico.
 The bodies of Bella, 4, and Celeste, 3, were discovered inside oil tanks.